desandro/imagesloaded/README.markdown

 http://desandro.github.com/imagesloaded/

-A small jQuery plugin that triggers a callback after all the selected/child images have been loaded.
+A jQuery plugin that triggers a callback after all the selected/child images have been loaded.
 Because you can't do `.load()` on cached images.

 ## Basic usage